 - In a single and double-deck game, it is smart to surrender against a dealer’s 10 or ace upcard,

-- In a single and double-deck game, stand against the dealer’s 2 to 6 upcards, and hit against the dealer’s 7, 8 or 9 upcards.
+- Also, in a single and double-deck game, stand against the dealer’s 2 to 6 upcards, and hit against the dealer’s 7, 8 or 9 upcards.

 - In a multi-deck game, surrender against the dealer’s 9, 10 or ace upcards,